Aruba © Roger W

 Most visitors stay either in the capital, Oranjestad, or just to the north in one of the many resort complexes on Eagle and Palm beaches.
-The remainder of the island is much less developed and in the arid interior there is nothing more substantial than cacti, divi-divi trees, contorted by the consistently strong trade winds, and herds of goats.
-For those who demand more than simply soaking up the sun there are plenty of activities available.
+The remainder of the island is much less developed and in the arid interior there is nothing more substantial than cacti and divi-divi trees, contorted by the consistently strong trade winds.
+For those who demand more than simply soaking up the sun, there are plenty of activities available on the island.
 There is good diving and snorkelling along the reef on the protected leeward coast and windsurfing is excellent a little further north at Fisherman's Hut.
-Deep-sea fishing can be arranged through many of the hotels.
+Deep-sea fishing can also be arranged through many of the hotels.

 Become our Aruba Travel Expert

 We are looking for contributors for our Aruba travel guide.
 If you are a local, a regular traveller to Aruba or a travel professional with time to contribute and answer occasional forum questions, please contact us.